Hemel Hempstead: Film and television

+Theatre

-The Pavilion
+The Dacorum Pavilion

-The Pavilion was an iconic 1960s structure sited on the Marlowes just in front of the library.
+The Dacorum Pavilion was a theatre and performance venue and a 1960s structure which was sited on the Marlowes, just in front of the library.
 It was an entertainments venue that hosted emerging and internationally famous acts between the 1960s and 1990s.

-Jazz artists included Kenny Ball and his Jazzmen, Count Basie, Oscar Peterson and Buddy Rich.

-Rock and Pop acts included David Bowie, Eric Clapton, U2, Wishbone Ash, Talking Heads, Ian Dury, Genesis, Quintessence and Status Quo.

 The venue was closed and the building demolished in 2002.
 According to local media reports, Dacorum Borough Council decided it was "becoming increasingly unsuitable to meet the leisure needs of the local community".
-A 'memorial service' was held on the tenth anniversary of its closure in 2012.
-The Forum, Hemel Hempstead's new council, library and voluntary services hub, opened its doors to the public on Monday 16 January and sits on the former Pavilion site.
+A 'memorial service' was held on the tenth anniversary of its closure.
+The Forum, Hemel Hempstead's new council, library and voluntary services hub built on the former Pavilion site opened its doors to the public on Monday 16 January 2013.

-Hemel Hempstead Theatre Company
+The Hemel Hempstead Theatre Company

-Originally known as The Hemel Hempstead Operatic and Dramatic Society, the Hemel Hempstead Theatre Company has operated since 1925.
-Over the years the company performed in a number of locations, including the Luxor Cinemas in the Marlowes and St. John’s Hall at 72 St. John's Road, which had been built in 1930 as extension of the nearby St. John’s Church.
-The first-ever theatrical performance at St. John’s Hall was given by the Theatre Company in April 1932.
-Hemel Hempstead Theatre Company purchased the St. John's Hall building in 1997 and renamed it the Boxmoor Playhouse.
-Holding up to 200 seats, The Boxmoor Playhouse is said to be the largest theatre in Hemel Hempstead.
-Each year the Company produces a variety of productions from plays to musicals to pantomimes.
-Due to the flexibility of the space, the Company also holds social events such as quiz nights, creative workshops and cabaret evenings.
+Originally known as The Hemel Hempstead Operatic and Dramatic Society, The Hemel Hempstead Theatre Company has operated since 1925.
+Over the years the company has performed in a number of locations, including the Luxor Cinemas in the Marlowes and St. John's Hall at 72 St. John's Road, which had been built in 1930 as extension of the nearby St. John's Church.
+The first-ever theatrical performance at St. John's Hall was given by the Theatre Company in April 1932.
+HHTC purchased the St. John's Hall building in 1997 and renamed it the Boxmoor Playhouse.
+Holding up to 200 seats, the Playhouse is the largest theatre in Hemel Hempstead.
+Each year the Company stages a variety of productions, including plays, musicals and pantomimes.
+Due to the flexibility of the space, the company also holds social events such as quiz nights, creative workshops and cabaret evenings.